Obsessive-compulsive disorder (OCD)

 • But it's almost impossible to suppress them, and trying to do so can make you feel anxious.

-• Many people manage to overcome OCD with the help of behavioral therapy.
+• Many people can successfully manage OCD with the help of behavioral therapy.

 • Medication can help too.